pythonrailscoding/search-enigne/README.md

 <li>Django Database URL, go "pip install dj-database-url"</li>
   <li>An Internet Connection</li>
 </ul>
-If on going "pip freeze", the version number of these libraries have changed and you also have made some changes, go like:<br>
+If on going "pip freeze", the version number of these libraries have changed and you also have made some changes, clear requirements.txt file and then go like:<br>
 pip freeze > requirements.txt<br/>
 To Update your requirements.txt file